Editors Geoff Cox and Joasia Krysa

 Previous contributors to the series have included Giorgio Agamben, Tatiana Bazzichelli, Franco Bifo Berardi, Josephine Berry Slater, Konrad Becker, William Bowles, Heath Bunting, Adam Chmielewski, Florian Cramer, Jordan Crandall, Neil Cummings, Nick Dyer-Witheford, Matthew Fuller, Jennifer Gabrys, Alexander R. Galloway, Olga Goriunova, Marina Grzinic, Harwood, Brian Holmes, Yuk Hui, Jaromil, Esther Leslie, Marysia Lewandowska, Geert Lovink, Armin Medosch, Naeem Mohaiemen, Matteo Pasquinelli, Raqs Media Collective, Kate Rich, Oliver Ressler, Trebor Scholz, Pit Schultz, Susan Schuppli, Stevphen Shukaitis, Femke Snelting, Telekommunisten, Tiziana Terranova, Eugene Thacker, Nathaniel Tkacz, Marina Vishmidt, McKenzie Wark, and The Yes Men.

 The book series template is designed by Stuart Bertolotti-Bailey and implemented by Mark Simmonds, and the covers derived from Multi by David Reinfurt.
 Each book in the series takes a still from the Multi gif animation and combines this with a distinctive colour.
 Books are developed through a peer-review process, and are available for free (PDF download) and for sale in print (POD) or ebook (ePUB).
 For more information see www.data-browser.net

-- Wendy Hui Kyong Chun - Brown University
+- Wendy Hui Kyong Chun - Simon Fraser University

 - Matthew Fuller - Goldsmiths, University of London